decentraland/old-documentation/_posts/development-guide/2018-01-15-entities-components.md

 _Entities_ are the basic unit for building everything in Decentraland scenes.
 If you're familiar with web development, think of them as the equivalent of Elements in a DOM tree.
 All visible and invisible 3D objects and audio players in your scene will each be an entity.
 An entity is nothing more than a container in which to place components.
 The entity itself has no properties or methods of its own, it simply groups several components together.

 _Components_ define the traits of an entity.
-For example, all entities have a `position` component that stores the entity's coordinates.
-You might also add a `color` component on an entity to store its color, or create a custom `physics` component to store values for the entity's weight, velocity and acceleration.
-A component only stores specific data about its parent entity, it has no methods of its own.
+For example, a `position` component stores the entity's coordinates.
+You might also add a `scale` component to modify an entity's default size, or create a custom `physics` component to store values for the entity's velocity and acceleration.
+Components only store data about their parent entity, they have no methods or behaviors.

 [DIAGRAM : ENTITIY W COMPONENTS]